Microsoft Power Platform

 What is data visualisation and why is it important?

-Data visualisation is the process of converting raw data into graphical representations, such as charts, graphs, diagrams, and other visual formats.
-This process helps clarify complex data sets, making it easier to understand, analyse and derive actionable insights.
+Data visualisation is the process of converting raw data into graphical representations such as charts, graphs, diagrams, and other visual formats.
+This approach helps clarify complex data sets, making them easier to understand, analyse, and derive actionable insights from.

-The importance of data visualisation is inherent in the familiar saying “a picture speaks a thousand words”.
-By presenting data visually, it simplifies complex information, making it more accessible and comprehensible.
+The importance of data visualisation is summed up in the saying, “a picture speaks a thousand words.”
+By presenting data visually, you simplify complex information, making it more accessible and comprehensible.

 Is Power BI good for Data visualisation?